Sharath-RJ/voosh-authentication-api/README.md

 ## API End Points

-# Authentication
+ Authentication

-POST /auth/register :Register a new user
+POST /auth/register : Register a new user

-POST /auth/login  :Log in a user
+POST /auth/login  : Log in a user

-# GOOGLE
+ GOOGLE
 GET /google : Log in with google

 GET /google/callback :Google OAuth Callback

-#  USERS
+  USERS

-GET /users/getProfile :Get the profile of loogined in user PUT /users/updateProfile :Update teh profile of the loged in user GET /users/allPublicUsers :Get a list of public user porfile GET /users/allUsers :Get a list of all user profiles (admin only) GET /users/updatePassword : Update user password
+GET /users/getProfile :Get the profile of loogined in user

+PUT /users/updateProfile :Update teh profile of the loged in user

+GET /users/allPublicUsers :Get a list of public user porfile

+GET /users/allUsers :Get a list of all user profiles (admin only)

+GET /users/updatePassword : Update user password

 GET /users/logout :Logout the user

 ## Error Handling
 Proper error messages and HTTP status codes are returned for various error scenarios such as validation errors, authentication errors, and authorization errors.